jimken123/soda/blog/20221101-performance-improvements/performance_improvements.md

 ConvertDates uses the `Transform` step which applies a JSON schema to every step in an entity stream whereas StringReplace is using the `ArrayMap` step to call the `StringReplace` step on every entity in the stream.
-This means that the StringReplace sequence is running about 1000 very cheap steps where ConvertDates is calling one very expensive step.
+This means that the StringReplace Phoenix is running about 1000 very cheap steps where ConvertDates is calling one very expensive step.

 I decided to use the Visual Studio performance profiler to try and find out what was going on.